- Sashité for Developers

 Under this convention:

-Drop (placing the piece back on board)
+Drop (placing the Piece back on Board)

-Promotion / demotion as Piece State
+Promotion as Piece State

-Promotion-like effects can be encoded with the PIN state modifier:
+Promotion can be encoded with the PIN state modifier:

 | Event | Before | After | Note |